alibaba-damo-academy/Lumos-Custom/README.md

   author={Liu, Pengwei and Yuan, Hangjie and Dong, Bo and Xing, Jiazheng and Wang, Jinwang and Zhao, Rui and Chen, Weihua and Wang, Fan}, booktitle={The Thirty-ninth Annual Conference on Neural Information Processing Systems}
 }

+@inproceedings{LumosX,
+  title={LumosX: Relate Any Identities with Their Attributes for Personalized Video Generation}, author={Xing, Jiazheng and Du, Fei and Yuan, Hangjie and Liu, Pengwei and Xu, Hongbin and Ci, Hai and Niu, Ruigang and Chen, Weihua and Wang, Fan and Liu, Yong}, booktitle={The Fourteenth International Conference on Learning Representations}
+}
 ```

 ---